Asashou/notes/02_Python_basics_2/02_Python_basics_2.md

     - windows: geany, notepad++, ultraedit, textpad
     - mac: geany, atom, sublime, xcode
     - command line editor: nano, even cat
-    - xplatform Python IDEs: pycharm, spyder
+    - cross-platform Python IDEs: pycharm, spyder
+        - downside:
+            - more complicated than simple text editor
-        - downside: maybe don't work as well for other types of languages or text files
+            - maybe don't work as well for other types of languages or text files
 - coding style: why does it matter? easier to read, understand, debug
     - try reading a book without paragraphs...
     - a few tips from coding style guide
         - PEP 8: <https://www.python.org/dev/peps/pep-0008>
         - variable assignment: always leave a space on either side of `=`
+    - comments, docstrings
+        - single line: `#`
+        - multiline: `"""..."""` or  `'''...'''`
+        - why comment? what makes a good comment?
+            - what happens if you change code without updating comment? confusion!
+            - another form of commenting: choose descriptive variable names, use them consistently
 - strings
     - string formatting, operations and functions
         - combine strings with `+`